Things to do

 Give the Smokies the good hours, then let town be easy

-The right Gatlinburg list is short enough to keep: one outdoor anchor, one flexible town lane, and a backup that does not hijack the trip.
+The right Gatlinburg list is short enough to keep: one outdoor anchor, one flexible town time, and a backup that does not hijack the trip.

 Park first, town second